syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Customization.md

 ---
 layout: post
-title: Customization of Syncfusion SfSignaturePad control for Xamarin.Forms
+title: Customization in Syncfusion Signature Pad Xamarin.Forms
-description: This section explains the details about the customization of Syncfusion SfSignaturePad control for Xamarin.Forms
+description: This section explains the details about the customization of Syncfusion Signature Pad control for Xamarin.Forms
 platform: xamarin
 control: SfSignaturePad
 documentation: ug
 ---

-# SfSignaturePad Customization
+# Customization in Signature Pad

-The `SfSignaturePad` control supports to customize the stroke color and stroke width using the following properties:
+The `Signature Pad` control supports to customize the stroke color and stroke width using the following properties:

 ## Stroke color